We provide services to help families thrive

 Parents of children ages 3 and under (or a child with special needs) will receive 30 diapers or 20 pull-ups and 1 package of wipes.
 Participants can also receive 30 feminine/adult sanitary products.

 AFS does not discriminate based on race, ethnicity, class, gender identity, sexual orientation, religion, or age.

 Circles of Support (COS)

-COS is an in-home support service program offered to families referred by OCS.
+COS is an in-home support service program available to OCS referred families with children 5 years of age and up.
 COS provides parent education using the strengths-based curriculum Nurturing Families.
 There are alternative curriculums for families with special needs (e.g., families with autistic children) or military families.
-There are no age restrictions for the children in the families who participate in COS.

 Family Contact Services (FCS)

 The primary purpose of FCS is to ensure safe family time for parents and their children who reside in out-of-home care.
 Parent coaching, a key component of FCS, helps parents increase their parenting capabilities, family communication skills, and ability to develop child centered family activities so that reunification can occur.

 AFS’ FCS program uses the Strengthening Families model and Active Parenting Now curriculum during family time and we’ve implemented the policies and procedures detailed in the R.O.C.K.
 Mat-Su Family Contact Best Practices Guide for Professionals.